ssmirr/CM/Playbooks.md

 db3.example.com
 ```

-In this case, `hosts: "all"` would refer to all six servers in the inventory.
+In this case, `hosts: "all"` would every server in the inventory (all six).
 If we set `hosts: "webservers"`, then we would only refer to `www1.example.com` and `www2.example.com`.

 Finally, it is possible to run commands on the local server with ansible itself, by providing `hosts: "localhost"`.